shisinbin/unsprinkle/README.md

 ![The lizard example, but with an ellipsis at the right edge, in the second label](./docs/tag-clamped.png)

 **This is a challenging exercise.** You'll need to tweak some of the existing CSS (Hint: Flexbox might not be the right layout mode for this)

+## Note to self:

+Things I gained practise with or learnt:

+- self-hosting Google Font's optimised versions of fonts
+- using the `<picture>` element to help provide multiple sources for an image, where the image selected is dependent on the user's display/device
+- thinking about what kind of alternative text I'd want for an image that I couldn't see
+- developing a mental model for solving a challenging exercise.
+Alternatively, could say that I learned a trick for handling text overflow on a single line containing multiple things...